shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/071-logging.md

 Logging is essential for anyone using the Shopware Migration Assistant.
 In case of failure it enables users to find out why part of their data might be missing.
 Most of the logging takes place in the `Converter` classes, each time they detect missing required values.
 Also every exception will create a log entry automatically.

+We use `LogEntry` objects for our logging, so it's easier to group logs / errors of the same type and get the corresponding amount.
-Here is an example of how the logging of warnings works in the `CustomerConverter`:
+Here is an example of how the logging works in the `CustomerConverter`:
 ```php
 <?php declare(strict_types=1);